* Factory orders data, Beige Book on tap

-NEW YORK, Sept 3 (Reuters) - U.S. stock index futures rose on Wednesday, on hopes a resolution would be reached between Ukraine and Russia and ahead of the latest batch of data which could provide insight on the health of the economy.
+NEW YORK, Sept 3 (Reuters) - U.S. stocks were set to open higher Wednesday on optimism a resolution would be reached between Ukraine and Russia and ahead of the latest round of data which could provide insight on the health of the U.S. economy.

-* Ukraine said its president had agreed with Russia's Vladimir Putin on steps towards a "ceasefire regime" in Kiev's conflict with pro-Russian rebels, but the Kremlin denied any actual truce deal, prompting confusion on the eve of a NATO summit.
-However, statements from both sides indicated at least some progress was being made between the two.
+* Ukraine said its president had agreed with Russia’s Vladimir Putin on steps towards a “ceasefire regime” in Kiev’s conflict with pro-Russian rebels, but the Kremlin denied any actual deal, prompting confusion on the eve of a NATO summit.

 * Investors will look for clarity on the health of the economy with the release of July factory orders data at 10:00 a.m.
 (1400 GMT).
 Expectations call for an 11 percent rise versus the 1.1 percent increase a month earlier.
 Automakers will also announce August vehicle sales throughout the session.